Knot quandle decomposition along a torus: Acknowledgements

 \section{Acknowledgements}

 Alessia Cattabriga has been supported by the "National Group for Algebraic and Geometric Structures, and their Applications" (GNSAGA-INdAM) and University of Bologna, funds for selected research topics.
-Eva Horvat was supported by the Slovenian Research Agency grant N1-0083.
+Eva Horvat was supported by the Slovenian Research Agency grants P1-0292 and N1-0083.